CosmosOS/Cosmos/Docs/articles/GettingStarted.md

 was not content enough to simply conquer building and deployment, we want to make developing operating system as easy as developing Windows applications.
 Debugging a Cosmos based operating system should feel very familiar to you.
 Lets modify our project a little bit to show the effect, and set a breakpoint.
+**Note that the debugger only works in Visual Studio, and not Linux**

 ![](images/SNAG-0005.png)